openBackhaul/equipment/README.md

 - [AirEquipment_1.0.0-tsp.190619.1730+intro.1](./AirEquipment_1.0.0-tsp.190619.1730+intro.1.docx)

 ### UML
-The wireEquipment is modeled with the ONF Core Physical Model of TR-512.6
+- The wireEquipment is modeled with the [ONF Core Physical Model of TR-512.6](../../../core/tree/tsp)
-- Reference on UML version of Core IM to be provided

 ### Overview
 - Picture of the updated ONF Core Physical Model to be provided